saimanasreen001/FastAPI_CRUD_APP/README.md

    Open http://127.0.0.1:8000/docs for the Swagger UI.

 ## Dockerized Deployment

- 1.**Setup**
+ 1. **Setup**

      Install Docker Desktop and sign up.<br>
      Use the same username and password to sign in into hub.docker.com

 2. **Docker Image**